louis-young/work-timer/README.md

 This was a learning project to practice using TypeScript in React and to build something useful that I could use.

+---

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technologies

 - TypeScript.